 Lenco Bearcat Armoured Police Rescue Vehicle (APRV).
-This specially-constructed V-8 diesel turbo powered 4WD is used primarily to rescue seriously injured people who may be helpless and unprotected at a major incident.
-It is deployed by the Tactical Response Group.
-The Bearcat replaced the Saracen armoured personnel carrier, which remains operational.
+These specially-constructed V-8 diesel turbo powered 4WD vehicles are used primarily for the resolution of high-risk incidents involving persons of interest and the rescue of injured and or unprotected persons.
+They are deployed by the Tactical Response Group.

 Material that harbours or transmits micro-organisms.

 The WA media have abided by a long-standing agreement not to publicise bomb threats and hoaxes, except in exceptional circumstances.
 This is to discourage copycat behaviour and avoid unnecessarily alarming the public regarding what are known to be hoax incidents.
 The media are encouraged to use the terms “suspicious packages” or “suspicious items,” not “suspected bombs”.
 For advice on reporting “white powder” incidents, contact Police Media.

 The Computer Aided Dispatch Communications system, used by the Police Operations Centre (POC) at Midland to dispatch and monitor police tasking.